Higher derivative asymptotic charges and internal Lorentz symmetries: Discussion

 In this paper, we have focused on the higher-derivative Gauss-Bonnet and Pontryagin contributions to the action in the first order formalism, which do not affect the Einstein equations.
 We considered two sets of asymptotic symmetries: the BMS symmetry and the residual internal Lorentz symmetry.

 The charges corresponding to the BMS symmetry group arising from the Gauss-Bonnet and Pontryagin contributions to the action are combinations of the already known BMS and dual charges \cite{godazgar2019dual}.
 It is difficult to comment on what would happen at higher orders of $r^{-1}$ in these charge expansions, but it is likely that any further charges would also be combinations of charges coming from the two-derivative terms in the action.
 Perhaps the most prominent point of discussion here is the choice of separation into the integrable and non-integrable piece.
 The choice here is such that the integrable piece can be made to vanish for physically reasonable conditions on the metric with the resulting charges invariant under all supertranslations.
 This result suggests that requiring the non-integrable terms to vanish in the absence of flux, as well as requiring the resulting integrable charge to be BMS invariant is a reasonable criterion for distinguishing between the integrable and non-integrable pieces of the charge variation.
+More generally, the relation between non-integrability and conservation requires more investigation.
+There are indications that these two concepts need not be related in general, even though they are for BMS charges \cite{Ciambelli:2021nmv}.

 The residual internal Lorentz symmetry generators lead to non-trivial charges, in contrast to the two-derivative case.
 This suggests that in general, the internal Lorentz symmetry that appears in the tetrad formulation of GR is important and should not be ignored.
 Furthermore, interestingly, as with the BMS charges, the internal Lorentz charges correspond to the charges coming from the two-derivative terms in the action.